SnapdragonLee/ChatGPT-weBot/Readme.md

 4. Have any preview images related to functionality?
 Yes, go to -> [Preview](./doc/Preview.md)

 5. Wanna buy me coffee?
-Thank you, please don't spend too much money.
+Thank you, qrcode is as follows.

    ![image-20230321150123666](assets/image-20230321150123666.png)